District Program Design

 In order to ensure that elementary students were exposed to the same instructional program regardless of attendance area, the School Board reconfigured elementary grade levels.
 A district-wide Kindergarten Academy was already in place.
 The district structured the other four elementary buildings as Grades 1-3 and established a district-wide Grade 4-5 Academy at Elmwood Elementary, renamed Elmwood Academy.
 This grade level configuration was implemented in the 2018-2019 school year.
 District residents can locate their elementary school of attendance at this link.

-Over the past several years all elementary buildings in the school district were renovated and new classrooms were added.
-The Northside Elementary School is currently undergoing renovations with a projected completion date of October 2022.
+Over the past several years, all elementary buildings in the school district were renovated, and new classrooms were added.